Friday, September 30, 2011

 Tuesday, September 27, 2011

 Senator McGovern benefited the Democratic Party by 1976 with Jimmy Carter being elected President in 1976.
-Who was a Liberal Democrat from the South, but not as far to the left as the national Democratic Party.
+Who was a Liberal Democrat from the South and not as far to the left as the national Democratic Party.
 George McGovern was a man who truly believed in public service.
 That it was about representing the public and not furthering your career financially.
 George McGovern grew up in the New Deal era in the Democratic Party era.
-The Democratic Socialist or Progressive Era of Franklin Roosevelt and thought this was the politics of the future.
+The Progressive Era of Franklin Roosevelt and thought this was the politics of the future.
 And something that he believed in and was the dominant political philosophy up until the late 1960s or so.

-The problem that Senator McGovern had was that by the time he was a national Democrat and becoming a major contender For President of the United States, Senator McGovern was still a New Deal Progressive Democrat.
-During a time when the country was moving to the right on economic policy and when high taxes, Welfare, big government were becoming unpopular.Yet Senator McGovern was not just running as a New Deal or Great Society Progressive Democrat, but as someone who in his 1972 presidential campaign wanted to create round three and create a real welfare state in America.
+The problem that Senator McGovern had was that by the time he was a national Democrat and becoming a major contender For President of the United States, Senator McGovern was not a New Deal Progressive Democrat, but more of a Henry Wallace Democratic Socialist, during a time when the country was moving to the right on economic policy and when high taxes, Welfare, big government were becoming unpopular.Yet Senator McGovern was not just running as a New Deal or Great Society Progressive Democrat, but as someone who in his 1972 presidential campaign wanted to create round three and create a real welfare state in America.
 And create a national healthcare system to use as an example.
 When high taxes were becoming unpopular.

 But what I call the McGovern wing of the Democratic Party, that’s different from the FDR or LBJ wing, was forming, but hasn’t had the power to nominate another McGovern Socialist to run for President in the Democratic Party.
 They tried with McGovern again in 1984, Jesse Jackson in 84 and 88, Dennis Kucinich in 2004 and 2008.
 But none of these Far-Leftist Democrats, have come even close to being a major contender for the Democratic presidential nomination.
 And we are now seeing McGovern-Democrats running for President in social democratic third-parties.
 George McGovern’s legacy for the Democratic Party, is that he expanded it.
 Taken it away from the right-wing Religious-Right of the South.
 And giving the Republican Party a Christmas gift from hell.
 And turning the Democratic Party into more of a Northern and West Coast party.
 That relies on minorities and women, to be successful politically.